lubojr/naucse.python.cz/lessons/beginners-en/testing-pl4ua/index.md

 tic_tac_toe_1d()
 ```

-If you import this module, Python executes all commands in it, from top to bottom.
+If you import this module, Python executes all commands in it, from top to bottom:

-The first command, `import`, initializes the variables and functions of the
+- The first command, `import`, initializes the variables and functions of the
   `random` module.
 It is module from the standard Python library it is unlikely
   that it would have any side effect to worry about.

-The definitions of functions (`def` statements and everything in them)
+- The definitions of functions (`def` statements and everything in them)
   just define the functions but they do not execute them.

-Calling the `tic_tac_toe_1d` function starts the game.
+- Calling the `tic_tac_toe_1d` function starts the game.
   The `tic_tac_toe_1d` calls the `player_move()` function which calls `input()`.
+  This is an issue.

 If you import this module to the tests, the `input` fails and the module does
 not get not imported.